Ministry of the Interior and Security, Decentralization, and Customary Affairs

 The Ministry of the Interior, Security, Decentralization, and Customary Affairs of the Democratic Republic of the Congo (French: Ministère de l'Intérieur, Sécurité, Décentralisation et Affaires Coutumières de la république démocratique du Congo) is a central government body charged with overseeing territorial governance, national security, and customary governance.
 It manages relations between the central government and provincial governors, regulates and registers political parties, and conducts population identification and census operations.
 The ministry also directs migration and refugee affairs, supervises the National Police and security services, and administers matters of public order, domestic security, and counterterrorism policies.

 In addition, it collaborates with the Independent National Electoral Commission in organizing elections, coordinates disaster management with other ministries, provides protection for internally displaced persons, and is tasked with border surveillance, control of foreign nationals, the application of firearms legislation, and matters related to private security services.
-It prepares periodic reports on the state of the nation and supervises activities concerning customary affairs.

 Missions

 Internal security and public order

 The Ministry is the primary authority for maintaining internal security and public order throughout the national territory.
 It coordinates with law enforcement agencies, including the national police and civil security services, to ensure the safety of persons and property.
 It is also responsible for managing national responses to public emergencies, civil unrest, and natural disasters.